-Bangla multiple wh-exclamatives show both Type 1 (or degree) and Type 2 (or non-degree) readings.
-Since Bangla uses a variety of k-words in its exclamative structures, it also shows a combination of k-words in its multiple wh-exclamative structures, yielding single-pair and pair-list readings in both superiority-obeying and superiority-violating word orders.
+Bangla multiple wh-exclamatives show both type 1 (or degree) and type 2 (or non-degree) readings.
+Since Bangla uses a variety of k-words in its exclamative structures, it also shows a combination of k-words in its multiple wh-exclamative structures, yielding single-pair and pair-list readings in both superiority-obeying and superiority-violating word-orders.

 As the diverse nature of k-exclamatives is introduced in this paper, we see that they cannot be analysed along the lines of Rett's degree approach.
-We, therefore, base our analysis on the question approach and precisely follow the widening account (Zanuttini and Portner 2003).
-The course of the analysis, however, uses the modifications in the existing widening approach, mentioned in Balusu (2019) for analysing wh-exclamatives in Telugu and Kannada.
+We, therefore, base our analysis on the question approach and precisely follow the widening account (Zanuttini and Portner, 2003).
+The course of the analysis, however, uses the modifications in the existing widening approach, mentioned in Balusu (2019) for analyzing wh-exclamatives in Telugu and Kannada.

 For the syntax of multiple k-exclamatives, we follow the insights of Bhattacharya and Simpson (2007) where the wh-phrases are overtly fronted in Bangla.
 At the level of compositional analysis, we follow Kotek (2016, 2018) in positioning the AS (or ALTSHIFT) operator on the clausal spine.
 This AS operator is accountable for the interrogative semantics.
-The AS operator converts the focus value of the set of alternatives to its ordinary value, upon which the exclamative operator Op1 acts, giving us the semantics of multiple k-exclamatives.
-It will work for single k-exclamatives too.
+The AS operator converts the focus value of the set of alternatives to its ordinary value, upon which the exclamative operator Op_1 acts, giving us the semantics of multiple k-exclamatives and exclamatives as a whole.
 The answerhood operator posited in the semantics is mainly drawn from Kotek's generalised ANS used for multiple wh-questions.
-But, the answerhood operator in Op1 is pragmatically modified with the concept of QUD (Roberts 2012) so that it can extract only those true answers that are relevant to the exclamative contexts.
+But, the answerhood operator in Op_1 is pragmatically modified under the concept of QUD (Roberts, 2012) so that it generates those true answers relevant to the exclamative contexts.